-- The client has become ineligible for services (e.g., due to relocation outside Orange County or other eligibility requirements). - The client no longer contacts the provider for services and/or chooses to terminate services. - The client's needs would be better served by another agency. - The client demonstrates unacceptable behavior that violates client rights and responsibilities. - The client cannot be located. - The client has died. - 13.1.
-Efforts to Find Client.
+- The client has become ineligible for services. - The client no longer contacts the provider for services and/or chooses to terminate services. - The client's needs would be better served by another agency. - The client demonstrates unacceptable behavior that violates client rights and responsibilities. - The client cannot be located. - The client has died. - 14.1 Efforts to Find Client.
 The service provider shall periodically query data systems to identify patients who appear to be lost to care.
 If the patient is receiving case management, the medical provider may work with the case manager to locate the patient.
 It is recommended, but not mandatory, that at least three (3) attempts to contact the patient are made over a period of three (3) months.
 Efforts shall be made to locate and contact a patient who has not shown up for appointments or responded to provider's phone calls.
 These efforts shall include contacting last known provider(s) for which releases have previously been obtained.
-Patients who cannot be located after extensive attempts may be referred to available outreach services so that they may be linked back into the care system. - 13.2.
-Closure Due to Unacceptable Behavior.
-The service provider may decide to first verbally and/or in writing give the patient a warning of service termination if unacceptable behavior (which is described to the client) violates patient rights and responsibilities including excessive missed appointments continues.
+Patients who cannot be located after extensive attempts may be referred to available outreach services so that they may be linked back into the care system. - Verbally and/or in writing give the patient a warning of service termination if unacceptable behavior (which is described to the client) violates patient rights and responsibilities including excessive missed appointments continues.
 Termination may be immediate if the client or family member has threatened service provider staff with violence or has exhibited threatening behavior.
 If it is decided that closure is necessary, the service provider shall provide notice regarding intent to terminate services in person, by phone and/or written notice as soon as possible after the determination to terminate has been made.
 The service provider shall notify the patient in writing that their services are being terminated.
 The notification shall state that termination is effective 30 days or more from the date of the letter (or it may state the termination is already in effect which may have been decided due to violence or threatening behavior).
 Within the limits of patient's authorization to receive mail, notification of closure shall be mailed to the patient using certified mail, return receipt requested.
 The letter does not have to specify the reason for termination and phrases such as "inability to achieve or maintain rapport" or "the therapeutic clinician/patient relationship no longer exists" may be used.
 At a minimum, the letter shall include6